Highlander embryos and donors available

 The history of the Highland breed can be traced back to two distinct populations:

-a smaller one, black in colour, especially widespread on the islands of the western coast of northern Scotland;
+a smaller one, black in colour, especially widespread on the islands off the west coast of northern Scotland;

-one of larger size, reddish in colour, widespread in the more remote areas, the Highlands of Scotland and also one of white colour more valuable than the others.
+a larger one, reddish in colour, widespread in the more remote areas, the Highlands of Scotland and also a white one, more valuable than the others.

 Nowadays the breed is considered unique, and even animals with different coat colours are considered to belong to the same breed: in addition to the black and red of the original line, also the colours yellow, dark grey and silvery white[1].

-The highlander breed is characterized by a short stature (around 1.2 meters), a weight between 500 and 600 kilograms, with large horns (even up to 1.6 meters) developed in a lyre shape (very similar to buffalo), and a thick and long coat.
-The highland breed is usually very resistant to diseases, partly thanks to the long eyelashes and the down that falls on the forehead, which serves to protect the eyes from insects.
+The Highlander breed is characterized by a short stature (around 1.2 meters), a weight between 500 and 600 kilograms, large horns (up to 1.6 meters) developed in a lyre shape (very similar to buffalo), and a thick, long coat.
+The Highlander breed is generally very resistant to disease, thanks in part to its long eyelashes and the down that falls on its forehead, which serves to protect the eyes from insects.

-Despite their wild appearance given by the bristly fur that covers them, the specimens of this species are considered to be calm and docile in nature but, given their origins in a highly wild territory and climate, they are certainly not easy to breed, even though they do not require particular care regarding climate and housing.
+Despite their wild appearance given by the rough fur that covers them, specimens of this species are considered to have a calm and docile nature but, given their origins in a highly wild territory and climate, they are certainly not easy to raise, even though they do not require particular care regarding the climate and housing.
 They tolerate harsh climates well, but can also adapt to more southern climates while still maintaining good levels of health and production[1].

-The highland breed is bred for its prized meat, of good quality, as it is leaner and lower in cholesterol; this is mainly due to the fact that their thick fur helps them to maintain their body temperature at high levels, without therefore having to have a thick layer of subcutaneous fat.
+The Highland breed is bred for its high-quality meat, which is leaner and lower in cholesterol; this is mainly due to the fact that their thick fur helps them maintain a high body temperature, without therefore needing a thick layer of subcutaneous fat.